sivo91/sivo91/README.md

 - 👋 Hi, I’m @sivo91
 - 👀 I’m interested in Javascript , My goal is to get job as webdeveloper
 - 🌱 I’m currently learning JS , also attending community college  web development , I took class C++ , next is java , i think it will help me understand more programing
-- 💞️ I’m looking to collaborate on ...
+- User of Udemy , Chegg.com,
-- 📫 How to reach me :
+- 📫 How to reach me : p.sivak91@gmail.com

 <!---
 sivo91/sivo91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.